pingevt/d8-missing-parts/presentation/presentation.md

 - define background shape (hidden|circle|square)
 - define background message

-^96 options to display this...
-Allow for an easier author experience
+^Allow for an easier author experience
-There is one place to add content, and then can tweak settings I have done it and I've seen it done where these would all be different para bundles
+There is one place to add content, and then can tweak settings I have done it and I've seen it done where these would all be different para bundles 96 options to display this...
 <br>
 *Going back to data centric, your forms don't have to exactly mimic your FE design/experience.
 <br>